 - It encourages collateral circulation.

-- It lowers elevated cholesterol and triglyceride levels.
+- It lowers elevated cholesterol and triglyceride.

-- It stimulates the metabolism.
+- It stimulates whole body metabolism.

-- It promotes body growth and repair.
+- It promotes cell detoxification and repair.

 - It reserves bodily strength and physical efficiency.